pkofod/QuantileRegressions.jl/README.md

 We can also compute and plot (using Julia's Winston) results for various quantiles.
 Full code to produce the figure is in the examples folder.

 ![](./examples/qreg_example_plot.png)

+# History
+This package was originally created as a port of the reweighed least squares code from the python project [https://github.com/statsmodels/statsmodels](statsmodels) by Vincent Arel-Bundock.
+All contributions can be seen via the [https://github.com/pkofod/QuantileRegression.jl/graphs/contributors](contributors) page.